+Field Meaning

+Form triggers:

-Field Meaning save: Execute specification trigger after its contents are parsed, but before its contents are stored in the Perforce database.
-Trigger may not modify form specified in %formfile% variable. out: Execute specification trigger upon generation of form to end user.
-Trigger may modify form. in: Execute specification trigger on edited form before contents are parsed and validated by the Perforce server.
-Trigger may modify form. delete: Execute specification trigger after its contents are parsed, but before the specification is deleted from the Perforce database.
-Trigger may not modify form. path For changelist submission triggers (submit, content, or commit), a file pattern in depot syntax.
+- form-save: Execute form trigger after its contents are parsed, but before its contents are stored in the Perforce database.
+Trigger may not modify form specified in %formfile% variable. - form-out: Execute form trigger upon generation of form to end user.
+Trigger may modify form. - form-in: Execute form trigger on edited form before contents are parsed and validated by the Perforce server.
+Trigger may modify form. - form-delete: Execute form trigger after its contents are parsed, but before the specification is deleted from the Perforce database.
+Trigger may not modify form.

+Authentication triggers:

+- auth-check: Execute an authentication check trigger to verify a user's password against an external password manager during login, or when setting a new password. - auth-set: Execute an authentication set trigger to send a new password to an external password manager.

+path

+For changelist submission triggers (change-submit, change-content, or change-commit), a file pattern in depot syntax.
 When a user submits a changelist that contains any files that match this file pattern, the script linked to this trigger is run.
 Use exclusionary mappings to prevent triggers from running on specified files.

-For specification triggers (save, out, in, or delete), the name of the type of form, such as branch, client, and so on.
-Triggers that fire on the p4 triggers command are ignored. command The command for the Perforce server to run when a matching path applies for the trigger type.
+For form triggers (form-save, form-out, form-in, or form-delete), the name of the type of form, (one of branch, change, client, depot, group, job, label, protect, spec, triggers, typemap, or user).
+Triggers that fire on the p4 triggers command are ignored.

+For authentication triggers (auth-check or auth-set), use auth as the path value.

+Field Meaning command The command for the Perforce server to run when a matching path applies for the trigger type.
 Specify the command in a way that allows the Perforce server account to locate and run the command.
 The command must be quoted, and can take the variables specified below as arguments.
-For submit and content triggers, changelist submission continues if the trigger script exits with 0, or fails if the script exits with a nonzero value.
-For commit triggers, changelist submission succeeds regardless of the trigger script's exit code, but subsequent commit triggers do not fire if the script exits with a nonzero value.
-For in, out, save, and delete triggers, the data in the specification becomes part of the Perforce database if the script exits with 0.
+For change-submit and change-content triggers, changelist submission continues if the trigger script exits with 0, or fails if the script exits with a nonzero value.
+For change-commit triggers, changelist submission succeeds regardless of the trigger script's exit code, but subsequent change-commit triggers do not fire if the script exits with a nonzero value.
+For form-in, form-out, form-save, and form-delete triggers, the specification becomes part of the Perforce database if the screwith 0.
 Otherwise, the database is not updated.
+For auth-check triggers (fired by p4 login), the user's typed password is supplied to the trigger command as standard input.
+If the trigger executes successfully, the Perforce ticket is issued.
+The user name is available as %user% to be passed on the command line.
+For auth-set triggers, (fired by p4 passwd, but only after also passing an auth-check trigger check) the user's old password and new password are passed to the trigger as standard input.
+The user name is available as %user% to be passed on the command line.